Jim-Clack/MiniWebServer/README.md

 ```
    new Server(args).start();
 ```
-Note the following distinction in the sources:
+Developer notes, guide to the sources:
-- Connection - Client-Server match-up based on IP-Address-and-Port
+- Connection = Client-Server match-up based on IP-Address-and-Port
-- Session - Client-Server match-up based on sessionId(mws) cookie
+- Session = Client-Server match-up based on sessionId(mws) cookie
+- The main loop is in ConnectionHandler, handleRequest()

-You will have to catch IOException and InterruptedException, although all\
-recoverable exceptions will be handled by the server without throwing.\
+- You will have to catch IOException and InterruptedException, although all recoverable exceptions will be handled by the server without throwing.
-I'm 75 and  just wrote this, so I hope it's not too old-fashioned.
+- (I'm 75 and  just wrote this, so I hope it's not too old-fashioned.)
+- You may want to contact me at jim.clack@ablestrategies.com